-Toolbar Button Name Description ₹ Undo (Ctrl+Z) Removes the last performed command.
-You can set the levels of Undo in the Preferences dialog box. • Redo (Ctrl+Y) Brings back the last command that was undone.
-Coo Select and Link Establishes links between objects.
-Unlink Selection Breaks links between objects. % Bind to Space Warp Assigns objects to be modified by a space warp.
-All 💌 Selection Filter drop-down list Limits the type of objects that can be selected. Ŋ. Select Object (Q) Chooses an object.
+Toolbar Button Name Description Undo (Ctrl+Z) Removes the last performed command.
+You can set the levels of Undo in the Preferences dialog box. ₹ Redo (Ctrl+Y) Brings back the last command that was undone.
+Cop Select and Link Establishes links between objects.
+Unlink Selection Breaks links between objects.
+Bind to Space Warp Assigns objects to be modified by a space warp.
+All 💌 Selection Filter drop-down list Limits the type of objects that can be selected. ₽.
+Select Object (Q) Chooses an object.
 Select by Name (H) Opens a dialog box for selecting objects by name.

-Rectangular Selection Region, Circular Selection Region, Fence Selection Region, Determines the shape used for selecting objects with the mouse.
-(C) Lasso Selection Region, Paint Selection Region (Ctrl+F to cycle) • Window/Crossing Toggle Specifies whether an object must be crossed or windowed to be selected.
+(continued)